I decided I wasn’t going to let my dreams die with me.

 Every entry here is a refusal to abandon myself.
 A practice of choosing aliveness over someday.

-The top regret people have at the end of their life is not regretting something they did, it’s regretting something they didn’t do.
+The top regret people at the end of their life is not regretting something they did, it’s regretting something they didn’t do.

 Who I Be